Built from scratch

 to excite our users

 Our journey began in 2015, when we set out to create the best auction experience in the digital world.
 In 2018, we launched our platform AURENA to the German-speaking market.
 In 2019, we became market leader in Austria.
-2020 was our most successful year so far, 185,000 lots sold and more than 1.2 million bids placed.
+2022 was our most successful year so far, with almost 400,000 lots sold and more than 3 million bids placed.

 Good digital products solve user problems, great ones go beyond.
-Our rate of growth shows that we hit the spot with the market: bringing thrill, fun and excitement to eCommerce and creating a unique world of experience for our users.
+Our rate of growth shows that we hit the spot with the market: bringing thrill, fun, and excitement to the auction business and creating a unique world of experience for our users.

 “We build to thrill” is not just a slogan — it is one of three core principles that guides our product development process from the very first day.